MohamedElrefy/AWS-Solution-Architect-Associate/README.md

 # AWS Architecture for Scalable Infrastructure

 ## Overview
 This project demonstrates the design of a scalable, secure, and highly available infrastructure using AWS services.
-The setup is managed through the AWS Management Console.

 ## Architecture Diagram
 ![AWS Architecture Diagram](ProjectStructure.jpeg )